mr-metschnikowia/Directory-of-Services/README.txt

---DoS--

-Rudimentary directory of services, providing information on the best health services given certain parameters, built using php and with MySQL integration.
+Rudimentary directory of health services, providing information on the optimal health services given certain parameters, built using php and MySQL.

 Prerequisites:
 - Wamp server

 Setup:
-- Repository should be cloned into 'www' directory of wamp server.
+- Repository should be cloned into 'wamp64/www' directory.